 The Group relies on contracts with its major customers.
-Revenue generated from the Group's top five customers accounted for approximately 27% and 25% respectively of the Group's total revenue for the years ended 31 March 2023 and 2024.
+Revenue generated from the Group's top five customers accounted for approximately 25% and 27% respectively of the Group's total revenue for FY2024 and FY2025.
 It is not assured that the Group can successfully expand its customer base and secure new customers given the competitiveness of the industry in which the Group operates.
 Should reduction in demand for services or termination of the contracts by the top five customers of the Group, it would cause material decrease in revenue which in turn adversely affect the Group's business, financial position and results of operations.